With continuous deployment, Netlify attempts to ignore builds when they’re not required, only building when your site requires it.

 ignorecommand even if a base directory isn’t set.

-ignore command that’s a rough approximation of the default ignore builds behavior.
+ignore command that roughly approximates the default ignore builds behavior.
 You can add to or adjust it to update the default check.
-The command uses read-only environment variables for Git metadata.
+The commands use read-only environment variables for Git metadata.

 [build] ignore = "git diff --quiet $CACHED_COMMIT_REF $COMMIT_REF"

-ignore command example, consider a monorepo project setup like this, where
+For this next example, consider a monorepo project set up like this, where

 blog-1 is the base directory.